 Mr. Brown has been the president and CEO of Heywood Healthcare, Gardner, Massachusetts, an independent, community-owned, non-profit healthcare organization, which includes Heywood Hospital, Gardner, Massachusetts; Athol Hospital, Athol, Massachusetts; the Quabbin Retreat, Petersham, Massachusetts; and Heywood Medical Group, Gardner, Massachusetts, since January 2013.
 Prior to creation of Heywood Healthcare, Mr. Brown served as president and CEO of Heywood Hospital from 2011 until 2013.
-Preceding his role at Heywood, Mr. Brown served as vice president of Administration at Lowell General Hospital in Lowell, Massachusetts, vice president of Marketing, Planning and Development at Northern Berkshire Healthcare in North Adams, Massachusetts, and Executive Director and Vice President of St. Mary's Foundation - St. Mary's Health System in Lewiston, Maine.
-Mr. Brown is a Fellow of the American College of Healthcare Executives, and also serves on the Board of Directors of the Massachusetts Hospital Association and Vizient, Inc., and as chair of the United Way of North Central Massachusetts.
+Preceding his role at Compensation, Nominating and Heywood, Mr. Brown served as vice president of Administration at Lowell General Hospital in Lowell, Massachusetts, vice president of Marketing, Planning and Development at Northern Berkshire Healthcare in North Adams, Massachusetts, and Executive Director and Vice President of St. Mary's Foundation - St. Mary's Health System in Lewiston, Maine.
+Mr. Brown is a Fellow of the American College of Healthcare Executives, and also serves on the Board of Directors of the Massachusetts Hospital Association, chairs the Boys and Girls Club of Fitchburg and Leominster, and serves on the Board of Directors of the United Way of North Central Massachusetts.